 The best artisan South Coast gins

-Sussex is a hot spot for some fantastic gins.
-We’ll start with Slake Spirits, produced just metres from the beach at Shoreham-by-Sea in the man-cave – sorry – garage of founder Tom Martin-Wells.
+Slake is produced just metres from the beach at Shoreham-by-Sea in the man-cave – sorry – garage of founder Tom Martin-Wells.
 It’s packed with ingredients he’s foraged sustainably from around the Sussex coast and countryside.
 Tom has used his PhD in chemistry and interest in botany to recreate classic gin flavours with a new twist, using ingredients that are local wherever possible.
 Hedgerow Gin is Slake’s original sipping recipe, an autumn harvest gin packed with flavour from hand-foraged hedgerow fruit and traditional spice for a soft, almost sweet, floral finish.
 Dry Gin is the classic, juniper-forward London dry gin with a Sussex twist, the citrus flavour traditionally created by lemon is instead provided with native Sussex lemon verbena and lemon balm.

 Husband and wife team Claire and Ed have put together a portfolio of drinks that are beautifully made, transparent in their making and marketing, use locally sourced ingredients and work with other local enterprises.
 The range encompasses classic and contemporary gin styles and has an established market in Sussex, working with independent wine merchants, pubs, breweries, farm shops and the National Trust.
 Master Brewer Ed has a long and distinguished history in brewing, and Claire is an ex-banker who has brought her considerable skills to Generation 11.
 The Sussex Dry Gin is their modern take on the London Dry classic, packed with eight beautiful botanicals including juniper, lavender, cardamom and black pepper.
 Ooh and as a bonus for Lewes residents – delivery is free to you!